cezaraugusto/You-Dont-Know-JS/up & going/ch2.md

 console.log( a );	// 2
 ```

-**Warning:** It's not common or a good idea to rely on variable *hoisting* to use a variable earlier in its scope than its `var` declaration appears; it can be quite confusing.
+**Atenção:** Não é comum nem uma boa ideia se basear no *hoisting* de variáveis para usar uma variável antes de seu escopo do que quando ao invés de quando a declaração `var` aparece; pode ficar confuso.
 It's much more common and accepted to use *hoisted* function declarations, as we do with the `foo()` call appearing before its formal declaration.

 #### Escopos Aninhados